IBM/cpdctl/README_command_reference.md

 `--storage-plan-id` (string)
 :   The unique ID of the plan associated with the COS instance.
 The value is 1e4e33e4-cfa6-4f12-9016-be594a6d5f87 for the One Rate plan.
 This option provides a value for a sub-field of the JSON option 'storage'.
 It is mutually exclusive with that option.

+`--storage-properties` (<a href="#cli-storage-request-properties-example-schema-space">`StorageRequestProperties`</a>)
+:   Storage properties.
+This option provides a value for a sub-field of the JSON option 'storage'.
+It is mutually exclusive with that option.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--storage-properties=@path/to/file.json`.

 `--storage-resource-crn` (string)
 :   A cloud resource name of the Cloud Object Storage instance.
 This option provides a value for a sub-field of the JSON option 'storage'.
 It is mutually exclusive with that option.